Zaire: Growing conflict

-First Congo War and demise
+First Congo War and demise of Zaire

 By 1996, tensions from the neighbouring Rwandan Civil War and genocide had spilled over to Zaire (see History of Rwanda).
 Rwandan Hutu militia forces (Interahamwe), who had fled Rwanda following the ascension of an RPF-led government, had been using Hutu refugee camps in eastern Zaire as bases for incursion against Rwanda.
 These Hutu militia forces soon allied with the Zairian armed forces (FAZ) to launch a campaign against Congolese ethnic Tutsis in eastern Zaire, known as the Banyamulenge.
 In turn, these Zairian Tutsis formed a militia to defend themselves against attacks.
-When the Zairian government began to escalate its massacres in November 1996, the Tutsi militias erupted in rebellion against Mobutu, starting what would become known as the First Congo War.
+When the Zairian government began to escalate its massacres in November 1996, the Tutsi militias erupted in rebellion against Mobutu, triggering the First Congo War.

 The Tutsi militia was soon joined by various opposition groups and supported by several countries, including Rwanda and Uganda.
 This coalition, led by Laurent-Désiré Kabila, became known as the Alliance des Forces Démocratiques pour la Libération du Congo-Zaïre (AFDL).
 The AFDL, now seeking the broader goal of ousting Mobutu, made significant military gains in early 1997, and by the middle of 1997 had almost completely overrun the country.
 The only thing that seemed to slow the AFDL forces down was the country's ramshackle infrastructure; irregularly used dirt paths and river ports were all that connected some areas to the outside world.
 Following failed peace talks between Mobutu and Kabila, Mobutu fled into exile in Morocco on 17 May.
 Kabila named himself president, consolidated power around himself and the AFDL, and marched unopposed into Kinshasa three days later.
-On 21 May Kabila officially reverted the name of the country to the Democratic Republic of the Congo.
+On 21 May, Kabila officially reverted the name of the country to the Democratic Republic of the Congo.

+Legacy

+After the collapse of Zaire, its legacy was claimed and partially continued by various factions which emerged from Mobutu's former supporter and loyalist network.
+These factions were headed by former "barons" of the regime as well as Mobutu's family members, and included political parties such as the Union of Mobutist Democrats and the MPR-Fait privé.
+Several of these groups continued to use Zaire's symbols and invoke its traditions.
+In 2024, opposition politician Christian Malanga led a coup attempt against the Congolese government in the name of his self-proclaimed "New Zaire", raising the old flag of Zaire in Kinshasa.
+The coup attempt was defeated, and Malanga was killed.